bbchallenge/bbchallenge-seed/README.md

 ### Use the database

+Here are some routines that you will let you interact with the database in different languages:

 #### Python

-Here are some routines that you will let you interact with the database in Python:

 ```python